egeste/oraculum/examples/gh-pages/markdown/oraculum-application-components.md

     * Route
   * History (improved)

 The application lifecycle is the same between Chaplin and Oraculum.
 The only significant difference is Oraculum's use of FactoryJS to resolve classes and inject behaviors.
-Because of this, the mixins used in Oraculum's core application components are available to any `definition` that wants to use them.
-This includes mixins for publishing/subscribing to a global event bus, making objects disposable in a memory-safe way, freezing objects after construction, and several others.
+Because of this, the `mixin`s used in Oraculum's core application components are available to any `definition` that wants to use them.
+This includes `mixin`s for publishing/subscribing to a global event bus, making objects disposable in a memory-safe way, freezing objects after construction, and several others.

 <small class="pull-right">
   To learn more about Chaplin, check out [ChaplinJS.org](http://chaplinjs.org/)